ieee-vgtc/ieeevis.org/year/2019/info/open-practices/preprint-guide.md

 * [http://arxiv.org](http://arxiv.org) - [walkthrough in progress](https://docs.google.com/document/d/1oth87A9mnXK_skh1zgplto4W_eXYPZHkY3DN26gWUR4/edit)
 * [http://zenodo.org](http://zenodo.org)

-If you would like to use another repository that you believe meets the criteria, please email open_practices@ieeevis.org.
+If you would like to use another repository such as an institutional repository, please email an explanation of how it meets all criteria to open_practices@ieeevis.org.
 A personal website, lab website, or Github repository does NOT meet the criteria.

 ## Sharing the Open Version with VIS